Harrison-Mitchell/Framed-Movies/README.md

 * Python >= 3.5
 * PIL (`pip install pillow`)
 * OpenCV2 (`pip install opencv-python`)
+* Numpy (`pip install numpy`)

 ### Usage
-Put your desired video in the directory, run `createImage.py`, drag your file into the command window, then pick your scaling and frame skip settings or leave blank for default.
+For a single video: put the video in the directory, run `createImage.py`, follow the prompts and enter your resizing and frame skip settings to configure between speed and accuracy.
+For a directory of video, simply enter the directory when prompted
-Your image will then be processed and placed in the same directory.
+Your image(s) will then be processed and placed in the same directory as your source.

 ### Known issues
 * Block of black at the end of the image